wlh320/rime-ls/doc/nvim-with-cmp.md

 -- Confirm the rime-ls entry
--- We use nvim_set_current_line to get the completion text, -- because cmp.comfirm is slow and configured with throttle -- of which make the completion list not pop up when typing fast local function confirm_rime_ls_entry(entry)
+-- We use nvim_set_current_line to get the completion text, -- because cmp.comfirm is slow and configured with throttle -- for which make the completion list not pop up when typing fast local function confirm_rime_ls_entry(entry)
     local line = vim.api.nvim_get_current_line()
     local cursor_column = vim.api.nvim_win_get_cursor(0)[2]